drnimbusrain/naqfc_verify_scripts/README.md

 # naqfc_verify_scripts
-New command-line python scripts for NAQFC AIRNOW-CMAQ and FV3-Open-AQ (limited) verification based on MONETv2.
+New command-line python scripts for regional NAQFC AIRNOW-CMAQ and global FV3-Open-AQ (limited) verification based on MONETv2.

 Invoking each script with -help will show the list of arguments available.